 “I associated myself with things I was passionate about,” says Sara.
 “It’s a lot easier to find time for the things you’re passionate about.”

-As she prepare for a five-month internship with a Boston-based event-planning firm, the 2016 graduate says she’ll miss the strong support she had at UNC.
-“My academic adviser was amazing,” says Sara.
+As she prepares for a five-month internship with a Boston-based event-planning firm, the 2016 graduate says she’ll miss the strong support she had at UNC.
+“My academic advisor was amazing,” says Sara.
 She adds that it’s the many diverse experiences she had in college that helped prepare her to take on the world.

 UNC’s Recreation, Tourism and Hospitality degree stands out for its strong career focus.
 Our faculty offer personalized academic guidance and career counseling to help you tailor your education to your professional goals.
 We have extensive connections with premier recreation sites throughout Colorado and around the world, enabling you to get outstanding work experience at industry-leading facilities.